 By early 2010 the work associated with the first phase of the review had essentially been completed, and the three-member panel was moving forward with its planned consultations with the stakeholder community.
 Representatives from all corners of the grain industry were actively involved in this process, which resulted in submissions from the Western Grain Elevator Association, the Inland Terminal Association of Canada, and numerous commodity and producer groups.
-For the most part, these submissions not only voiced anew the grain industry's long-standing concerns over the erratic nature of existing railway service, but also argued for stronger regulatory measures as a means of tempering what was still widely regarded as the monopolistic power of the railways.
+For the most part, these submissions not only voiced anew the grain industry's long-standing concerns over the reliability and consistency of existing railway service, but also argued for stronger regulatory measures as a means of tempering what was still widely regarded as the extensive market power of railways.